 such other reasonable cooperation and assistance as Contractor may request.

 Service Level Table.
-Response and Resolution times will be measured from the time Contractor receives a Support Request until the respective times Contractor has (a) responded to that Support Request, in the case of response time and (b) Resolved that Support Request, in the case of Resolution time.
-"Resolve", "Resolved", "Resolution" and correlative capitalized terms mean, with respect to any particular Support Request, that Contractor has corrected the Error that prompted that Support Request and that the State has confirmed such correction and its acceptance of it in writing.
-Contractor shall respond to and Resolve all Support Requests within the following times based on the State's designation of the severity of the associated Error, subject to the parties' written agreement to revise such designation after Contractor's investigation of the reported Error and consultation with the State:
+Response times will be measured from the time Contractor receives a Support Request until the respective times Contractor has responded to that Support Request and that the State has confirmed such correction and its acceptance of it in writing.
+Contractor shall respond to all Support Requests within the following times based on the State's designation of the severity of the associated Error, subject to the parties' written agreement to revise such designation after Contractor's investigation of the reported Error and consultation with the State: